 In some ways my Zenfolio site is the backbone of my commercial business because I have built it out to allow all me to service my clients effectively with it.
 I have a different gallery collections for different categories of work that range from commercial clients, portrait clients, fine, art and portfolio.
 Each of these gallery categories has different price list and access policies to reflect what is appropriate for the type of work I am doing.
 I am able to create digital rights management for each category of work and provide digital asset management services for my clients.

-Building multiple sites for niche markets
+Building multiple sites or landing pages for niche markets

 That said, I am still using WordPress to develop individual niche sites and landing pages for my different lines of business but I have recently learned how to link my images directly from Zenfolio into these sites which is making for more of a seamless overall web strategy.
 I have been using WordPress for the past three years for the majority of my websites.
 I have considered switching to Squarespace but in reality I just can’t justify it.
 I spend about $120 per year and have total control over my e-commerce, email lists, etc. One factor that has me sold on WordPress is the fact that I can host a video podcast that is streamed through youtube and available on iTunes!
 Squarespace only allows audio podcasting which doesn’t make a lot of sense for promoting my visual work.